Are You Experiencing Email Harassment At Work?

 - How Do I Determine the Difference Between a Negative Email and Email Harassment?

-- How Do I Prove That I Am the Victim of Email Harassment at My Job?
+- How Do I Prove That I Am the Victim of Email Harassment at Work?

 Further, California online harassment law states that it is illegal to use an electronic device to repeatedly contact someone with the intention to harass or annoy them.
-It is also illegal to send a singular message that contains obscene or threatening language.
+A singular message that contains obscene or threatening language is also illegal.

 How Many Threatening Emails Does It Take to Be Considered Email Harassment?

 Under California law, it is illegal to make contact with another person with the intention to threaten them.
-This means that even one single email which contains threatening language may qualify as email harassment.
-A Los Angeles email harassment lawyer can help you determine if a specific email contains threatening language.
+This means that one email containing threatening language may qualify as electronic harassment.
+A Los Angeles email harassment lawyer can help you determine if a specific email is harassment.

 How Do I Determine the Difference Between a Negative Email and Email Harassment?

-How Do I Prove That I Am the Victim of Email Harassment at My Job?
+How Do I Prove That I Am the Victim of Email Harassment at Work?

-You will also need a strong argument for why the message involved is either obscene, threatening or that multiple messages constitute annoyance.
+You will also need a strong argument for why the message involved is either:

 Contact Our Los Angeles Email Harassment Attorneys to Learn More

 No one should live in fear of harassment, whether it be in-person or online.
 Unfortunately, it still happens all the time.
-If you are experiencing email harassment, then the attorneys at Yadegar, Minoofar & Soleymani LLP encourage you to seek help.
+If you are experiencing harassment through email at work, then we encourage you to seek help.